Optimization Function Classes

 Strong Convexity

-A function is -strongly convex (with ) if for all :
+A function is -strongly convex (with ) if and only if for all :

 This says curves at least as much as a quadratic with curvature .
 Strong convexity implies a unique minimizer and gives: